 Good news: you already have everything you need to start a catering business.
 The kitchen.
 The food.
 The team.
 And if diners keep asking, you already have the demand too.
 The one piece left to add is a system.
 And that is exactly what this guide is.

 This is a guide for the restaurant that is already operating and ready to turn those “hey, do you cater?” requests into a real, repeatable revenue stream.
-Catering is one of the highest-margin opportunities available to independent restaurants, with average catering orders at 9-10x larger than typical takeout.
-The potential is already sitting in your kitchen, it just needs a process to match.
+Catering is one of the highest-margin opportunities available to independent restaurants, with average catering orders 9 to 10x larger than typical takeout.
+The potential is already sitting in your kitchen.
+It just needs a process to match.

-- Starting a catering business does not require building something new.
-It is an extension of the team and kitchen you already have
+• Starting a catering business doesn’t require building something new.
+It’s an extension of the team and kitchen you already have.

-- A package-based menu reduces back-and-forth and makes ordering simple for guests
+• A package-based menu reduces back-and-forth and makes ordering simple for diners.

 The opportunity here is real.
 The catering industry is projected to surpass $124 billion by 2032, and the majority of that demand comes from everyday orders: office lunches for 20, birthday trays for 30, team meals ahead of the afternoon meeting, happening right in your neighborhood.

-Here is what makes starting catering services especially exciting for independent restaurants: the average catering order is significantly larger than a typical takeout ticket.
-Data from our restaurant partners already offering catering through their direct ordering channel puts the average catering order value around $360, which means you are using the staff and kitchen you already have, just more efficiently.
+Here’s what makes catering especially worth it for independent restaurants: the average catering order is significantly larger than a typical takeout ticket.
+Data from our restaurant partners already offering catering through their direct ordering channel puts the average catering order value around $360, which means you’re using the staff and kitchen you already have, just more efficiently.
 More revenue per labor hour.
 Higher margin per order.
 And because catering is scheduled in advance, it brings something takeout rarely can: predictability.

 Step 1: Choose Your Catering Lane

-Decide upfront whether you are offering pickup, delivery, or both.
+Decide upfront whether you’re offering pickup, delivery, or both.
 Then define your “yes list” so your team knows exactly what they can execute with confidence.
 This gives everyone clarity, reduces mistakes, and means fewer scrambles when a big order lands.

 Starting focused also makes marketing easier.
 “We do office lunches for teams of 10 to 30” is a much cleaner message to get out into the world, and you can always expand from there.